 The definition of “plagiarism” is given in the official OSI policy on academic integrity.
 In this course, the definition includes copying code or text from anyone else or from a previously existing source.
-This includes, but not limited to: Wikipedia, published research papers, current and previous classmates’ assignments and projects, code through a public source such as GitHub, or your own past submitted work from previous terms in this or other classes.
-(You MAY reuse your own existing work, but you should indicate which parts are being reused.)
-“Clear” citations make the distinction between your own original work and any other sources unambiguous; you should specifically identify functions and other content that is not your original work for this class during this term.
+This includes, but not limited to: Wikipedia, published research papers, current and previous classmates’ assignments and projects, code found through a public source such as GitHub, blogs, and other public or paid sites.
+Your own previous work in this course may be reused, but you must clearly indicate the source and which parts are being reused.
+If you want to reuse your work from another course, you must contact the TAs on Ed to get permission.

 Throughout the semester, some of you may have concerns or issues with this class.
 They may be minor issues such as feeling that some requirements were unclear, or that you have an objection to using a program or library that we require (or you prefer a specific version of some software you like), or even that you do not like the fonts we use.
 Or they may be more serious, such as a disagreement with the Instructors (Professor and the Teaching staff) on some issue or grade.
 In any case, we ask that you follow the guidelines here for reporting & addressing your concerns – If you disagree with a specific grade, please submit a regrade request (see Section C above).
 We will look at your work again from scratch and review it on its own merit (be warned, sometimes a complete re-grade has resulted in a lower score, as graders may find issues that were previously missed).
 The bottom-line goal of our grading system is to be fair and consistent.
 This is a large class, and we will treat everyone fairly.

-We do request (well, more like require) that you NOT use Piazza to lodge major complaints in a public post.
+We do request (well, more like require) that you NOT use Ed to lodge major complaints in a public post.
 Instead, please send criticisms and suggestions via a private post to the Instructors.
-We prefer if Piazza is left to discussing course content and for learning.
+We prefer if Ed is left to discussing course content and for learning.

 If after contacting the teaching staff and you do not feel your issue has been resolved, you may escalate the issue by emailing firstname.lastname@example.org and asking that your ticket be assigned to Jay Summet.